 - Lead.customeentity: Lets you use a custom entity in your lead scoring model.
 The custom entity must have a 1:N relationship with the Lead entity and must be included to sync with the marketing-insights service in the Customer Insights - Journeys data configuration.

 Find leads that were scored by a selected model

 To find all the leads that a selected model has scored:

-Go to Marketing > Lead management > Scoring models to open a list of models and then open the one you want to inspect.
+Go to Outbound marketing > Lead management > Scoring models to open a list of models and then open the one you want to inspect.

 Select the Related tab to open a drop-down list of related entities and then select Lead scores from the list.